dotnet/csharpstandard/standard/variables.md

 >         // context of r3 is declaration-block, ref safe context of v3 is declaration-block
 >         ref int r3 = ref v3;
 >
->         // context of r4 is block, ref safe context of arr[v3] is caller-context
+>         // context of r4 is declaration-block, ref safe context of arr[v3] is caller-context
 >         ref int r4 = ref arr[v3];
 >     }
 > }